danielsundermeier/knowledge/produktivitaet/machen.md

 > "The professional learns to recognize envy-driven criticism and to take it for what it is: the supreme compliment.
 The critic hates most that which he would have done himself if he had the guts." - Steven Pressfield

+> "How will I be a contribution today?" - Roz & Ben Zander

 ## Meine Lösung

 - Sehr kleines Ziel setzen